bhall2001/revigniter-restserver/README.md

 - rest.lc config file
 - restControllerLang.lc language file
 - new welcome.lc with link to samples page
-- new restServer.lc samples page (but no working samples)
+- new restServer.lc samples page (with 1 working sample)

 ## Requirements
   * Livecode Server 8.1.0 or above